metosin/malli/docs/function-schemas.md

 Note: if you register new function (Var) schemas or redefine existing ones, you need to call `mi/instrument!` again.
 This is not good for developer experience (DX).
 And we can do better.

-### Development Instrumentation
+## Development Instrumentation

 For smoother DX, there are `mi/start!` and `mi/stop!` functions. `mi/start!` takes the same options as `mi/instrument!`, runs `mi/instrument!` and starts watching for registry changes.
 Any change that matches the filters, will cause the Var to be automatically re-instrumented.
+It also emits [CLJ-Kondo](README.md#clj-kondo) linter config enabling static type checking.

 ```clj
 (mi/start!)